michplunkett/spotifyfm/README.md

   - `LAST_FM_SHARED_SECRET`: The application secret created from the above web-API link.

 ## Commands
-- `go run main.go spotifyfm lastfm`: Holds commands that use the Spotify endpoints.
+- `go run main.go lastfm`: Holds commands that use the Spotify endpoints.
-- `go run main.go spotifyfm spotify`: Holds commands that use the Last.FM endpoints.
+- `go run main.go spotify`: Holds commands that use the Last.FM endpoints.
-- `go run main.go spotifyfm both`: Holds commands that use both the Spotify and Last.FM endpoints.
+- `go run main.go both`: Holds commands that use both the Spotify and Last.FM endpoints.